simon-brooke/beowulf/doc/lisp1.5.md

 > define[x] = deflist[x; EXPR]

-deflist [x; ind] EXPR pseudo-function
+#### deflist [x; ind] : EXPR pseudo-function

-The function deflist is a more general defining function.
+The function `deflist` is a more general defining function.
 Its first argument is a list of pairs as for define.
 Its second argument is the indicator that is to be used.
-After deflist has been executed with (ui vi) among its first argument, the property list of ui will begin:
+After `deflist` has been executed with (u<sub>i</sub> v<sub>i</sub>) among its first argument, the property list of u<sub>i</sub> will begin:

-If deflist or define is used twice on the same object with the same indicator, the old value will be replaced by the new one. attrib[x;e] - SUBR pseudo-function
+If `deflist` or `define` is used twice on the same object with the same indicator, the old value will be replaced by the new one.

+#### attrib[x;e] : SUBR pseudo-function

 The function attrib concatenates its two arguments by changing the last element of its first argument to point to the second argument.
 Thus it is commonly used to tack something onto the end of a property list.
 The value of attrib is the second argument.

 For example
 attrib[~~; (EXPR (LAMBDA (X) (COND ((ATOM X) X) (T (FF (CAR x))))))] would put EXPR followed by the LAMBDA expression for FF onto the end of the prop- erty list for FF.

 ```

 - pr~p[x;~;u] SUBR functional